JD Externship Program Requirements

 All JD students at UIC Law are required to earn at least 3 credits of experiential learning to graduate, and our JD Externship Program is one way to fulfill that requirement.

-After you’ve completed 30 credit hours (your first year of academic study), you may earn 2-3 experiential-learning fieldwork credits in a single semester, and up to 15 total credits, externing with a court, government agency, in-house legal department with a company, or non-profit organization.
-Some placements with private law firms are approved for academic credit.
-Review the Student Manual, linked below, for more details on the approval process.
+After completing 30 credit hours (typically your first year of academic study), students may earn 2–3 experiential learning fieldwork credits per semester, and up to 4 credits during the summer term, by externing with a court, government agency, in-house legal department, company, or non-profit organization.
+Select placements with private law firms may also be approved for academic credit.
+For details on the approval process, please refer to the Student Manual linked below.

 Download Externship Program Student Manual